exalearn/ExaMol/docs/installation.rst

 Installation with Pip
 ---------------------

-Start by creating or activating the virtual environment in which you will run ExaMol then invoke pip
+Start by creating or activating a virtual environment for ExaMol then invoke pip

 .. code-block:: shell